Alba Rueda

-Alba Rueda (born 7 April 1976) is an Argentine politician who became the first openly transgender politician in the country to hold a senior governmental position when she served as the Undersecretary of Diversity Policies within the Ministry of Women, Genders and Diversity between January 2020 and May 2022.
+Alba Rueda (born 7 April 1976) is an Argentine politician who became the first openly transgender politician in Argentina to hold a senior governmental position when she served as the Undersecretary of Diversity Policies within the Ministry of Women, Genders and Diversity between January 2020 and May 2022.

 Early life

 Rueda was born in Salta on 7 April 1976 and moved to Buenos Aires with her family in the 1990s, where they experienced poverty.
 She came out at the age of 16 when she renamed herself Alba.
 She went on to study philosophy at the University of Buenos Aires, though dropped out shortly before completing her degree, citing transphobia amongst university staff.

 Activism

-In 2003, Rueda began visiting Hotel Gondolín, a centre for trans people in Buenos Aires that became a hub for the Argentine trans movement.
+In 2003, Rueda began visiting Hotel Gondolín, a centre for transgender people in Buenos Aires that became a hub for the Argentine transgender rights movement.
 There, she met noted local transgender activists, including Marlene Wayar and Lohana Berkins.
 Rueda has advocated for the inclusion of trans women in feminist spaces and promoted transfeminist causes.
 Rueda has campaigned for same-sex marriage in Argentina, which was legalised by the Argentine government in 2010; and also successfully campaigned for the passing of the Gender Identity Law in 2012.
 Following its passing, Rueda established 0800, a telephone helpline to support trans Argentinians to have their personal documents registered to their corresponding name and gender.